AP Sources: Qatar set to host next 2 Club World Cups

 FIFA moved the World Cup from the usual June-July slot for 2022 because of the Gulf nation’s summer heat.
 It will instead start on Nov.
 21, with the final on Dec.
 18, Qatar National Day.
 Qatar experiences highs of about 77 degrees Fahrenheit (25 degrees Celsius) in December.

-The decision to give Qatar the Club World Cup comes two weeks after FIFA settled on 32 countries contesting the 2022 World Cup rather than expanding to 48 teams.
+The decision to give Qatar the Club World Cup comes two weeks after FIFA settled on 32 countries for the 2022 World Cup rather than expanding to 48 teams.

 The Club World Cup is also enlarging but not until 2021, when it becomes a 24-team competition held every four years.